 How likely you are to catch Covid-19 depends to a great extent on how much the virus is passing from person to person in your local community.
 This changes over time.
 You can further reduce your risk of catching Covid-19 by following measures you will be familiar with, such as by avoiding crowded indoor areas.

 How likely it is that you will become seriously unwell if you do become infected with Covid-19 depends on many things.
 This particularly includes your age and whether you have other health conditions.
 You can discuss your individual risk with you renal team, who can help you think through your own situation.

-Recent data for kidney patients showed how much the risk of hospitalisation and death from Covid has fallen substantially:
+Recent data for kidney patients shows that the risk of hospitalisation and death from Covid-19 has fallen substantially:

-- Less than 2 in 100 people who contracted Covid had to be admitted to hospital.
+- Less than 2 in 100 people who contracted Covid-19 had to be admitted to hospital.

 - Of the very few people who were admitted to hospital less than 1 in 4 died.

-This data was collected from people with kidney disease who received a Covid treatment (Sotrovimab or Monulpiravir).
-These treatments are for people at highest risk from Covid (CKD 4 or 5, on dialysis or with a transplant) and are only given if symptoms are not resolving quickly by themselves.
-It is positive therefore to see that hospitalisation and death is very rare even in higher risk kidney patients who were feeling unwell with Covid.
+This data was collected from people with kidney disease who received a Covid-19 treatment (Sotrovimab or Monulpiravir).
+These treatments are for people at highest risk from Covid-19 (CKD 4 or 5, on dialysis or with a transplant) and are only given if symptoms are not resolving quickly by themselves.
+It is positive therefore to see that hospitalisation and death is very rare even in higher risk kidney patients who were feeling unwell with Covid-19.